pantrypoints/sp/content/en/research/socrates/symposium/chapter-05.md

 Beauty, then, is the destiny or goddess of parturition who presides at birth, and therefore, when approaching beauty, the conceiving power is propitious, and diffusive, and benign, and begets and bears fruit: at the sight of ugliness she frowns and contracts and has a sense of pain, and turns away, and shrivels up, and not without a pang refrains from conception.

-This is the reason why, when the hour of conception arrives, and the teeming nature is full, there is such a flutter and ecstasy about beauty whose approach is the alleviation of the pain of travail.
-For love, Socrates, is not, as you imagine, the love of the beautiful only.'
-'What then?'
-'The love of generation and of birth in beauty.
+This is why, when the hour of conception arrives, and the teeming nature is full, there is such a flutter and ecstasy about beauty whose approach is the alleviation of the pain of travail.
+For love, Socrates, is not, as you imagine, the love of the beautiful only.
+It is the love of generation and of birth in beauty.

-Diotima: But why of generation?
+But why of generation?
+This is because to the mortal creature, generation is a sort of eternity and immortality.
+If, as has been already admitted, love is of the everlasting possession of the good, all men will necessarily desire immortality together with good: Wherefore love is of immortality.'

-Because to the mortal creature, generation is a sort of eternity and immortality,' she replied; 'and if, as has been already admitted, love is of the everlasting possession of the good, all men will necessarily desire immortality together with good: Wherefore love is of immortality.'
+{{< /r >}}

 All this she taught me at various times when she spoke of love.
 And I remember her once saying to me, 'What is the cause, Socrates, of love, and the attendant desire?